BroCode-glithch/erp/README.md

 # 🗂️ Laravel ERP System

 A **modular, role-based ERP dashboard** built with Laravel, designed for scalable management of users, programs, and departments.
-This project demonstrates best practices in Laravel architecture, UI/UX, and security, and is suitable for onboarding, NGO, or enterprise use.
+This project demonstrates a simple best practices in Laravel architecture, UI/UX, and security, and is suitable for onboarding, NGO, or enterprise use.

 ---

 ## 🚀 Features

-### 🎯 Role-Based Authentication & Dashboards
+### 🎯 Role-Based Authentication & Dashboards using Spatie

   - Secure login/register with role-based dashboard redirection:
   - **Admin**
   - **Program Manager**
   - **Care Support**
+  - Secure User Authentication with Email Verification
+  - Location-aware Login Notifications
   - Middleware-protected roles['admin', 'pm', 'support'] routes
+  - Little Responsive UI powered by Tailwind CSS

-### 🖥️ Admin Dashboard
+### 🖥️ Admin Dashboard with Analytics and CRUD Operations:

 - **Departments, Programs, Users** management
+- Search, create, edit, and delete for each module
+- Export data (PDF, Excel, XML) for each module
+- Responsive, accessible, and consistent UI (light/dark mode)
+- Notifications, activity logs, and audit trails (planned)
+- Modular Blade components for easy customization

+### 🖥️ Program Manger Dashboard

+- **Programs** management
 - Search, create, edit, and delete for each module
 - Export data (PDF, Excel, XML) for each module
 - Responsive, accessible, and consistent UI (light/dark mode)